Sporting Kansas City: Sporting Park

 The team sought a new site for its stadium, quickly settling on a development in Kansas City, Kansas, known as Village West, near CommunityAmerica Ballpark and the Kansas Speedway.

 In September 2009, the developer asked Wyandotte County (in Kansas) and Kansas state officials for permission to use revenues from existing tax increment financing in the Village West area to help finance the soccer complex.
 On December 17, Wizards president Robb Heineman provided an update on the stadium situation, identifying the Kansas City, Kansas, location as near final, pending the signature of the final agreements.
-On January 19, 2010, Wyandotte County approved the bonds to help finance the stadium, and on January 20 the groundbreaking ceremony was made, with Wizards CEO Robb Heineman using heavy machinery to move dirt on the construction site.
+On January 19, 2010, Wyandotte County approved the bonds to help finance the stadium, and on January 20 the groundbreaking ceremony was held, with Wizards CEO Robb Heineman using heavy machinery to move dirt on the construction site.

 When the Kansas City Wizards first rebranded as Sporting Kansas City, they built Livestrong Sporting Park.
-Spending $200 million on the complex, it was the first "European style" soccer complex in the United States.
+Spending $200 million on the complex, it was the first "European-style" soccer complex in the United States.
 Name rights were held by the Livestrong Foundation until the downfall of Lance Armstrong from his doping scandal; Sporting Kansas City subsequently changed the name of their stadium to Sporting Park.

-Children's Mercy Park is the club's home stadium since 2011.
+Sporting Park has been the club's home stadium since 2011.

 On November 19, 2015, the stadium was renamed to Children's Mercy Park in a ten-year deal with Children's Mercy Hospital.